-Colorado Land for Sale
+Land for Sale in Colorado

 Many people associate the state of Colorado with the Rocky Mountains, and they are perfectly justified in doing so.
 The highest peak in the entire Rocky Mountain range, Mt.
 Elbert, whose height is a stunning 14,433 feet above sea level, is located in Colorado.
 However, the truth is that Colorado is a vast and diverse state, reaching across 104,100 square miles of terrain that varies from plateaus and valleys to the lowlands that make this unique state a member of the Great Plains states.
-Only 32 percent of Colorado’s surface area is covered with dense forests, making greenery relatively sparse in many regions of the state.
+Only 32 percent of Colorado’s land is covered with dense forests, making greenery relatively sparse in many regions of the state.

 Colorado was named after the “color red” of the muddy Colorado River, the principal river of seven southwestern United States and two Mexican states.
 The state is home to three other major rivers: The Rio Grande, the Arkansas River, and the South Platte River run through the state, as well.
 The continental divide runs through Colorado, causing some of its rivers to flow to the Pacific Ocean while others head south to the Gulf of Mexico.